 Hi!
 Brian and Melissa here

-In 2015 we will celebrate 28 years together (26 as a married couple).
+In 2018 we will celebrate 31 years together (29 as a married couple).
 Over the years we have raised two wonderful children, owned two homes, had several jobs and a motorhome.
-For the last 20 years, we have traveled as a family with our two kids visiting all kinds of cool places.
+For over 20 years, we have traveled as a family with our two kids visiting all kinds of cool places.
 But now what?
-Our kids are growing up and leaving the nest to start their lives as adults.
+Our kids are grown and have left the nest to start their lives as adults.
 What will our travels be like now?
 Well one thing is for certain.
 Wherever the road takes us, we will be traveling that road in our RV.
 Our 20th anniversary was actually spent in a Walmart parking lot on our way to the largest water park in the country with the kids.
 How romantic right?
 Here's something really cool we did on our 25th anniversary RV trip.

 RVing simply suits us.
 We are both wander lusters.
 Plus I love to tinker and build stuff while Melissa loves to stay organized and keep a comfy house.